Mormon missionary: Expenses

 Missionaries are expected to pay their own expenses while on the mission, often with assistance from family.
 In the past, each missionary paid his or her actual living expenses, but this approach created a disproportionate burden on missionaries who were assigned to more expensive areas of the world.
 In 1990, a new program was introduced to equalize the financial responsibility for each missionary and his or her family.
 Now, all young missionaries pay a flat monthly rate which is then redistributed according to regional costs of living.
 The cost of a mission varies based on the country of origin of the missionary; for missionaries from the United States, the cost is US$400 per month.
 The cost can vary dramatically based on the country of origin.
 For instance, in Oceania, missionaries from Australia pay AU$395 and missionaries from New Zealand pay NZ$400, while missionaries from American Samoa pay US$85 and missionaries from Kiribati pay AU$20.
 Missionaries from Papua New Guinea, Solomon Islands, and Tuvalu are exempt from making any payment.
 The monthly rate helps to cover food, lodging, transportation, and other mission related expenses.
 Missionaries are asked to bring extra personal money for any personal items they would like to purchase.
 Once the money is received by the church it is then redistributed to the missionaries in amounts proportionate to the cost of living within the assigned mission area.
 As families now contribute to a general fund for missionary expenses, the sum is deductible under many nations' tax policies regarding charitable gifts.

 For health care, the church provides missionaries with limited medical care.
 A missionary will be required to pay for any medical treatment that is considered non-essential or that is considered to be associated with a preexisting condition.
-The local mission office will often help missionaries find Mormon doctors or dentists who can offer their services to missionaries for a small fee or for free.
+The local mission office will often help missionaries find LDS doctors or dentists who can offer their services to missionaries for a small fee or for free.

 Young people in the church are encouraged to save money throughout their childhood and teenage years to pay for as much of their mission as they can, although many receive assistance from parents, family, or friends.
 Missionaries who cannot save the required funds may obtain assistance from their home congregation or from a general missionary fund operated by the church and contributed to by Latter-day Saints around the world.
 Married couple missionaries are expected to pay their own costs, but in 2011 the church began paying for missionary couples' housing expenses that exceed US$1400 per month.
 In many areas, church members often invite locally assigned missionaries over for meals to help reduce the overall expenditures of the missionary program.